-Often, this can reflect negatively on hospital HCAHPS scores that ultimately can lead to lower reimbursement for services that hospitals provide.
+Often, this can reflect negatively on hospital HCAHPS scores, which can ultimately lead to lower reimbursement for services hospitals provide.

-Additionally, it is well documented that reducing noise levels plays an important role in patient healing because it has a direct effect on the amount of rest a patient receives while hospitalized.
+Additionally, it is well documented that reducing noise levels plays an important role in patient healing because it directly affects the amount of rest a patient receives while hospitalized.

 Unlike other products, Sonicu sound meters are designed specifically to alert hospital staff to unsafe sound levels, with easy-to-understand color-coded visual alerts that are an effective means for behavior modification and continuous reminders.

-Recognizing and responding to the growing need for effective sound management tools in their facilities, Mission Community Hospital decided to implement Sonicu's patented Sound Monitoring technology.
+Recognizing the growing need for effective sound management tools in its facilities, Mission Community Hospital decided to implement Sonicu's patented Sound Monitoring technology.

 For more than 50 years, Mission Community has been a high-quality health care provider of note in the San Fernando Valley.
-They are known for their medical, surgical, and mental health care services, plus a 24-hour emergency service for their multi-cultural and dynamic community.
+They are known for their medical, surgical, and mental health care services, as well as a 24-hour emergency service for their multicultural and dynamic community.

 Mission Community staff can access the platform via an easy-to-navigate, web-based dashboard from their phone, tablet, or PC.
-The SoniCloud dashboard allows them to view all of their monitored locations, and it displays both current and historical sound levels for their facility.
+The SoniCloud dashboard allows them to view all monitored locations and displays both current and historical sound levels for their facility.

 Additionally, the SoniCloud platform provides analysis and regulatory reporting tools, including Sound Target Achievement Reports.